scholarslab/scholarslab.github.io/collections/_posts/2026-03-19-gear-train-assemble.md

 </video>

 As the video shows, the gears work, somewhat.
 There is a bit of jittering, which may be due to the code just rotating the gears back and forth.
 A more normal behavior would be moving from one angle to the next and stopping there.
-The servo is also not moving at a full 180 degrees.
-More like 100.
+The servo is also not moving at a full 180&deg;.
+More like 100&deg;.
+This is only about 111mm of travel, not the 150mm we're hoping for.
 It might be time to consider better quality servos.
-Perhaps some that move 270 degrees.
+Perhaps some that move 270&deg;.

 It is also a pain to swap the servo motor.
 Perhaps a redesign is in order.